 Disability Policy Consortium, Inc., et al v.
 Commonwealth of Massachusetts.
 United States District Court.
 On July 26, 2011, the Disability Policy Consortium, Inc. (DPC) and eight individuals, claiming to be "qualified individuals" within the definition of the Americans with Disabilities Act Title II (ADA) and Section 504 of the Rehabilitation Act, filed suit in federal district court alleging that MassHealth does not meet its obligations under the ADA and Section 504 of the Rehabilitation Act.
 Plaintiffs claim that MassHealth forms, materials and other information are not accessible to persons with visual, hearing or other developmental/cognitive disabilities and that MassHealth has failed to provide plaintiffs reasonable accommodations required under the ADA and other federal laws so that they can access services, complete forms, and access notices, bills and other materials.
 Plaintiffs also allege that MassHealth's violations of the ADA and the Rehabilitation Act are intentional and longstanding.
 Plaintiffs seek injunctive relief, money damages and reasonable attorney's fees and costs.
-Defendant's answer is due September 16, 2011.
+Defendant has filed an answer and the matter is now in the discovery phase.

 Administrative proceeding regarding challenge to MassHealth's payment system for acute hospital outpatient services.
-A total of 60 hospital providers have filed claims for administrative hearings before the MassHealth Board of Hearings (BOH), challenging MassHealth's former Ambulatory Payment Group (APG) payment system for acute hospital outpatient services.
-The hospitals generally claim that there were errors in the payment system that resulted in incorrect payments to the hospitals, and that MassHealth's efforts to correct those errors through a "parallel system" were ineffective and continued to result in incorrect payments from October, 1997 through December, 2003.
-While a number of these hospitals had entered into settlements regarding payments for services provided from October, 1997 through December, 2000, the administrative appeals of all 60 hospitals involve payments for the period 2001 through 2003, and for some of those hospitals the appeals involve payments for the entire time period.
-Five of the 60 hospital providers had filed complaints in Superior Court in 2005.
+A total of 60petitioners have filed claims for administrative hearings before the MassHealth Board of Hearings (BOH), challenging MassHealth's former Ambulatory Payment Group (APG) payment system for acute hospital outpatient services.
+The petitioners generally claim that there were errors in the payment system that resulted in incorrect payments to the petitioners, and that MassHealth's efforts to correct those errors through a "parallel system" were ineffective and continued to result in incorrect payments from October, 1997 through December, 2003.
+While a number of these petitioners had entered into settlements regarding payments for services provided from October, 1997 through December, 2000, the administrative appeals of all 60 petitioners involve payments for the period 2001 through 2003, and for some of those petitioners the appeals involve payments for the entire time period.
+Five of the 60 petitioners had filed complaints in Superior Court in 2005.
 The Superior Court actions were stayed in 2007 and remanded to BOH.
 The current BOH hearing began on November 6, 2008 and is ongoing.
 During the course of these proceedings, MassHealth agreed to rerun and reprice the disputed claims, the results of which may form the basis for a potential global settlement.
-The potential liability for all 60 hospitals may exceed \$27 million.
+Of the 60 petitioners that filed claims regarding incorrect payments from the former APG system, only five petitioners have proposed a specific written dollar settlement associated with those claims.
+The aggregate dollar settlement amount proposed by only those petitioners is approximately \$10.4 million.
+The dollar amount associated with the claims made by the rest of the petitioners could be significantly more.